 Similarly, supply chains are often complex and involve numerous suppliers, making it challenging to trace the origins of products and services.
 The National TOMS emphasises ethical and sustainable sourcing, which can be complicated in such complex supply chains.
 Organisations may need to invest in advanced tracking systems and work closely with suppliers to ensure compliance with ethical and environmental standards.

-How to Overcome National TOMS challenges
+How to Overcome National TOMS Challenges

 Many organisations struggle with gathering the necessary data, especially when dealing with multiple suppliers and disparate systems.
 Overcoming this challenge involves investing in data collection tools and integrating them into procurement processes.
 Additionally, setting clear data collection standards for suppliers and ensuring data accuracy is vital.